Speech and Language Therapy

 - They may have difficulties knowing how to talk and listen to others in a conversation

-- Children may have just some or all of these difficulties; they are all very different.
+- Children may have just some or all of these difficulties.

 If a child's speech cannot be understood by family or other adults school will make a referral to Speech and Language Therapy.